Railway Battery Chargers Help Locomotives Help the Environment

 RECOM-PCS specializes in fast-turnaround, high-power and full-custom solutions with proven platform designs that can often be readily adapted for other applications without necessarily incurring extensive development or certification costs.
 RECOM’s customization and standard product modification service includes low- to high-power AC/DCs and DC/DCs, battery chargers and conditioners, AC inverters, PFC front ends, and much more.

-Call us if you have a unique power design challenge for your railroad, off-highway, or other project.
+Contact us if you have a unique power design challenge for your railroad, off-highway, or other project.

 アプリケーション